thecarp/dactyl-keyboard/doc/options-main.md

     - Parameter <a href="#user-content-mask-size">`size`</a>
     - Parameter <a href="#user-content-mask-center">`center`</a>

-## Parameter <a id="split">`split`</a>
+## Parameter <a id="reflect">`reflect`</a>

-If `true`, build two versions of the case: One for the right hand and a mirror image for the left hand.
-Threaded holes and other chiral components of the case are exempted from mirroring.
+If `true`, mirror the case, producing one version for the right hand and another for the left.
+The two halves will be almost identical: Only chiral parts, such as threaded holes, are exempt from mirroring with `reflect`.

+You can use this option to make a ‘split’ keyboard, though the two halves are typically connected by a signalling cable, by a rigid `central-housing`, or by one or more rods anchored to some feature such as `rear-housing` or `back-plate`.

 ## Section <a id="keys">`keys`</a>